 The dhol and taasha are played in sync and there is a gradual progression from the start to the end, where the rhythms have varying beats, speeds and are played with great vigor and enthusiasm from the very moment the first call is made.

 The Pathak is led by the Flag of Honor or the dhwaj, and the flagbearer has to be in sync with the rhythms as well.
 The Flag’s base is placed in the palm of the hands and the flagbearer has to keep his speed of dancing in complete sync with the speed of the varying rhythms, hence the flag acts as a means for the Pathak players to keep on the right track and speed.

 On the final before leaving for the proceedings, the whole Pathak gathers and does a customary puja of the instruments.
 Once the Pathak takes to the streets of Pune, it makes the silent crowd turn into the jovial dancing one, and spreads it energy and enthusiasm till it multiplies again and again and touches the innermost corners of the mob.
 The dhol taasha tradition makes the whole episode of Ganpati festival very energetic and memorable.

-We, Djembefolas in the making, learned the importance of working in a team in a disciplined and dedicated manner by witnessing the soulful tradition of dhol taasha which has now become the backbone of the Ganpati festival.
+We, Djembefolas in the making, learned the importance of working in a team in a disciplined and dedicated manner by witnessing the soulful tradition of dhol taasha which was not less than any other amazing Djembe Classes that we’ve attended.
+Dhol taasha tradition in Pune has now become the backbone of the Ganpati festival.